Tvalley71/pluggit/README.md

 Home Assistant integration for Pluggit ventilation units

 > [!TIP]
-> This integration share all of its code from the Dantherm integration, which can be found [here](https://github.com/Tvalley71/dantherm).
+> This integration is a spin off from the Dantherm integration, which can be found [here](https://github.com/Tvalley71/dantherm).
+The Pluggit and Dantherm ventilation units seem to utilize the same controller unit.

 Known supported units: